martiiv/databaseProject/README.md

 <h3>Comments about submission:</h3>

-**The tester has to set up their own test server to test api endpoint functionality**
+**The tester has to set up their own test server to test api endpoint functionality see deployment guide**

 **Use software like postman to make API requests**